Perhaps the most prolific dietary heart health mantra that has been preached and practiced for the past 30 years is to reduce your intake of salt.

 In this article, I want to share the science behind a modern myth: that salt is one of the causes of blood pressure and heart-related issues.
 (3,4,5,6,7,8)

 In fact, as we will see, although still controversial, it may be just the opposite.
-We need salt for optimal heart health, as well as the function of every organ system in the body.
+We need it for optimal heart health, as well as the function of every organ system in the body.
 In addition, the science suggests that the average American may be deficient of natural salt and we should actually be ingesting more salt, not less!
 (1)

 The History of Salt

 Not only is natural salt a currency of health for the human body, it was historically so highly valued that salt bars were used as one of the first methods of trade and currency.
-Salt was used to pay salaries in Rome and it was used for religious rites in Israel.
-In fact, salt was as precious as gold in many ancient cultures – Moorish merchants in the 6th century traded salt for gold, weight for weight.
+It was used to pay salaries in Rome and it was used for religious rites in Israel.
+In fact, it was as precious as gold in many ancient cultures – Moorish merchants in the 6th century traded salt for gold, weight for weight.
 (1,2)

 Perhaps the reason for this attraction to salt — above and beyond its use as a medicine, wound-healing aid and spice — was its ability to preserve food.
 Meat, fish, butter, cheese and many other foods were preserved in salt.
 This allowed for long distance travel to be possible without starvation and the ability to navigate long winters.
 (1,2)